patilrajeevs/kalmanfilter_cpp_1d/README.md

     Work with a 1 dimensional kalman filter in cpp.

     The 1d measurement required is passed from the main file

+    This excercise is picked up or sourced from Udacity's SDCND's Kalman filter lesson.

 Requirements :